 This measurement term has been devised by the American National Standards Institute (ANSI), which measures the amount of light output by a projector.
-Meaning, that the higher the number of lumens of a projector, the brighter the image it produces.
+Meaning, the higher the number of lumens in a projector, the brighter the image it produces.

 2. LED lumens

 As newer technology advances, cost-saving LED light sources have been a popular choice to replace the traditional lamps many of us have at home.
 This applies to projectors as well.
 Some projectors come with these LED lumens as they feel that ANSI lumens are tested lamp light sources.